Endoscopic Discectomy of the Lumbar and Cervical Spine

 What is an Endoscopic Discectomy?

-Endoscopic discectomy, a common type of laminectomy, is a minimally invasive surgical procedure used to remove damaged disc material that is causing pain in the lower back (lumbar) or neck (cervical).
+Endoscopic discectomy, a common type of endoscopic spinal surgery, is a minimally invasive surgical procedure used to remove herniated disc material that is causing pain in the lower back and legs (lumbar), mid back (thoracic), or neck and arms (cervical).

 What are the Advantages of an Endoscopic Discectomy?